What’s The Difference Between Foliage & Filler For Bouquets?

 The workhorses of any bouquet or arrangement are foliage and fillers.
-They’re so important that in the cut flower world the general recommendation is to plant at least 50% of your garden space just with these two types of plants.
+They’re so important that in the cut flower world, the general recommendation is to plant at least 50% of your garden space only with these two types of plants.

 It’s easy to lump foliage and filler into the same category, but there are some differences that you should keep in mind when planning your cutting garden and selecting seeds to sow.

 There are so many examples of foliage and filler.
 They grow as annuals, perennials, shrubs, and grasses.
-Heck, you could fill your whole garden with just foliage and filler because there is so much variety.
+You could fill your whole garden with only foliage and filler because there is so much variety.

 |Typically stems, stalks, |

 mahogany, sage colors

 |All possible colors|

 |Many annual options,|